Palestine–United Kingdom relations: History

-Since the Six-Day War, the British government has been active to achieve a diplomatic settlement of the Israeli–Palestinian conflict.
+Since the Six-Day War of 1967 which saw Israel occupy the West Bank and Gaza, the British government has been active in achieving a diplomatic settlement of the Israeli–Palestinian conflict.
 The issue of a Palestinian state was raised already in July 1967 by Labour MP Paul Rose.
 Margaret Thatcher generally supported a Jordanian-Palestinian confederation and was willing to consider some Palestine Liberation Organization involvement in this solution.